International Flavors & Fragrances: Partnerships

 In 2001, IFF collaborated with the Cosmetic Executive Women (CEW) at the Raymond-Poincaré hospital in Garches, France to develop Olfactotherapy, based on the link between smells and memories, which is now used in several hospitals to help patients with brain injuries, stroke victims and Alzheimer's patients with memory impairment or of language.

 In 2016, IFF joined the Well Living Lab as a Sustaining Alliance Member.
 The Well Living Lab is a collaboration of the Mayo Clinic and Delos Innovate Well that is seeking to, among other things, study indoor environments and create healthier indoor spaces.

 In 2017, IFF Lucas Meyer Cosmetics invested in Bio ForeXtra to expand its raw material access.

 IFF is a member of the European Flavour Association.

-Controversy
+Controversies

 IFF has been involved in several lawsuits relating to cases of bronchiolitis obliterans allegedly resulting from exposure to diacetyl in butter flavorings by workers at the Gilster-Mary Lee popcorn plant in Jasper, Missouri.
 The plaintiffs claim the manufacturers knew about the dangers of the butter flavoring used in the popcorn factory but failed to give a warning.
 The defendants said they were unaware of the risk and suggested there was not enough evidence to prove their product had caused the disease.
 Several suits have already been settled amounting to almost $53 million in damages.